department-of-veterans-affairs/caseflow/docs/tech-specs/2021-09-27-same-appeal-substitution.md

 Our existing logic for appellant substitutions creates a new appeal stream, the target appeal, which is separate from the original appeal stream, the source appeal.
 We need to implement a new structure where the appeal remains the same when a substitution occurs, however, the appellant information changes from veteran to substitute.

 Due to logistical reasons and metrics requirements, we need to maintain the existing functionality for death dismissal substitutions.
+Since the death dismissal completes the source appeal, it's logical to create a second appeal stream for the target appeal.

 #### Services involved
 - BGS: Where Caseflow retrieves POA information for all appellants, including substitute appellants